Courses & Workshops

 • Parenting Tips

-The next course will start on April 23rd from 10am till 12pm.
-The course is currently full but to be added to the waiting list, please contact Lynne Laverty on 020 8429 1552 or firstname.lastname@example.org.
+The next course will start in September and is likely to be an evening course.
+To be waiting list, please contact Lynne Laverty on 020 8429 1552 or email@example.com.

 This supportive 10 week course is designed to help parents deal with the challenging behaviour brought on by the conditions of ADHD/ASD and other co-morbid conditions.